nkoussa/mol-features/data/raw/nsc/README.md

 The file NCI60_drugs_52k_smiles comes from Maulik.
-It has 52642 rows.
-It has two columns: NSC.ID and SMILES.
+It has 52642 rows and two columns: NSC.ID and SMILES.
-I renamed the first column to TITLE to work with mol-features/gen_mol_fea.py.
+I renamed the NSC.ID to TITLE to comply with mol-features/gen_mol_fea.py.